mageplus/mageplus/README.md

 You can view the project raodmap here : https://github.com/mageplus/mageplus/wiki/roadmap

-If you're eager to show current or future employers or clients your Magento skillz, there's no better way than by solving real problems that are currently affecting tens of thousands of users. **ALL** changes/fixes/modifications made will be detailed in this mirror's RELEASE_NOTES.txt, along with credit to the contributor - so, roll up your sleeves and get stuck in!
+If you're eager to show current or future employers or clients your Magento skillz, there's no better way than by solving real problems that are currently affecting tens of thousands of users. **ALL** changes/fixes/modifications made will be detailed in the project's RELEASE_NOTES.txt, along with credit to the contributor - so, roll up your sleeves and get stuck in!

 **PLEASE NOTE :** all contributions made will be subject to the same OSL v3 license which Magento is licensed under